shaylchetty/Soccer_Penalty_Calc/README.md

 ![Orange](https://user-images.githubusercontent.com/102982612/181079382-581ea4ae-f547-4db2-91de-c71b12ef1c4c.png)

-This project was submitted to the college board, as part of the AP Computer Science Principles exam.
+The soccer.py file was submitted to the college board, as part of the AP Computer Science Principles exam.
 The score received was 5 (awarded to the top 10.8% of test takers).